cosmos/sdk-tutorials/nameservice/tutorial/19-entrypoint.md

 - You can see the `ModuleClient` defined earlier in action here.
 - Note how the routes are included in the `registerRoutes` function.

-### Now that you have your binaries defined its time to deal with [dependency management and build your app](gomod-makefile.md)!
+### Now that you have your binaries defined its time to deal with dependency management and build your app.